-Having attended a Build to Rent (BTR) conference in Sydney early in 2018, we were eager to understand how the market had progressed over the past 18 months.
-With extensive BTR knowledge through our UK Alliance partners Ryder Architecture, we took the opportunity to deliver a workshop on day two of this year’s Criterion BTR conference at the Rendezvous Hotel in Melbourne.
+Having attended a Build to Rent (BTR) conference in Sydney early in 2018, i2C were eager to understand how the market had progressed over the past 18 months.
+With extensive BTR knowledge through our Alliance partners Ryder Architecture, we took the opportunity to deliver a workshop on day two of this year’s Criterion BTR conference at the Rendezvous Hotel in Melbourne.

 Some of these questions are: